-Crystal clear waters, tall mountains, the ruins of ancient empires, small idyllic villages, huge cosmopolitan cities—Turkey’s many facets are what make it so unique and why it has continued to attract visitors.
-Culture Trip takes a look at some of the best reasons to book your trip.
+Crystal clear waters, tall mountains, the ruins of ancient empires small idyllic villages, huge cosmopolitan cities – there are so many reasons why you should stay in Turkey.
+Here, Culture Trip takes a look at some of the best.

-Every region in Turkey has its own kitchen culture, including distinct ingredients and their resulting recipes.
-As such, Turkish cuisine is much more than tasty kebab and baklava, including fresh seafood and meze, a whole world of desserts, huge breakfast spreads, Ottoman classics, vegetable dishes, and much more.
+Every region in Turkey has a unique kitchen culture, using distinct ingredients and recipes.
+As such, Turkish cuisine is much more than tasty kebabs and baklava; it includes fresh seafood and meze, a whole world of desserts, huge breakfast spreads, Ottoman classics, vegetable dishes, and much more.

-The hamam experience has become synonymous with Turkey and is a favorite among many visitors.
-Being scrubbed and then washed and massaged in a cloud of soap foam is a truly spectacular way to unwind.
+The hamam experience has become synonymous with Turkey and is a perennial favourite.
+Being scrubbed and washed and massaged in a cloud of soap foam is, after all, a spectacular way to unwind.

 Witnessing many empires and civilizations, Turkey has a remarkable amount of archaeological sites spread out all over the country.
-From Istanbul’s palaces and mosques to the ruins of Ephesus to the underground cities of Cappadocia, Turkey is a haven for archaeology and history enthusiasts.
+From Istanbul palaces and mosques to the ruins of Ephesus to the underground cities of Cappadocia, the nation is a haven for archaeology and history enthusiasts.

-With so much history to its name, Turkey also has a lot of fantastic museums that actively preserve findings from the many archaeological sites all around the country.
-From the world’s largest mosaic museum (Zeugma in Gaziantep) to Istanbul’s Ottoman palace museums, there’s plenty to visit while you’re here.
+Turkey also has a lot of fantastic museums that actively preserve findings from the many archaeological sites all around the country.
+From the largest mosaic museum in the world (Zeugma in Gaziantep) to the Ottoman palace museums of Istanbul, there’s plenty.

-With such an incredible cuisine, it’s no wonder that Turkey also has a lot of food shopping opportunities from open-air markets to bazaars and everything in between.
-The many neighborhood markets are where locals buy their fresh produce, while the Grand Bazaar and Spice Bazaar is where tourists like to do some shopping.
+With such incredible cuisine, it’s no wonder that Turkey also has a lot of food shopping opportunities from open-air markets to bazaars.
+The many neighbourhood markets are where locals buy their fresh produce, while the Grand Bazaar and Spice Bazaar are where tourists like to do some shopping.

-Apart from its big cities like Ankara, Istanbul, and Izmir, Turkey also has plenty of natural escapes from skiing in the Uludağ Mountains to hiking in the Rize Province.
-Let’s not forget the very famous white travertine terraces of Pamukkale.
+Apart from big cities like Ankara, Istanbul and Izmir, Turkey also has plenty of natural escapes, from skiing in the Uludağ Mountains to hiking in the Rize Province.
+Let’s not forget the white travertine terraces of Pamukkale.

-Turkey’s architectural scope is truly striking and includes everything from historic churches, waterfront mansions built by European settlers and grand imperial mosques and palaces to stone houses built by former Anatolian empires.
+Turkey’s architectural scope is striking and includes everything from historic churches to stone houses built by former Anatolian empires.
 From Istanbul to Mardin and beyond, you’ll always find a structure that really changes your aesthetic perspective.